lidiaxp/robotica_movel/README.md

 ![Logo](https://www.laris.ufscar.br/@@site-logo/logoLARIS5English.svg)

 This package works together with [MRS System](https://github.com/ctu-mrs/mrs_uav_system).
 It is a easy to simulate UAVs and Multi UAVs considering your real kinematics.
+Some extra files to this package are in [Extra Files Package](https://github.com/lidiaxp/extraFilesRobotics).

 ## Build Status